Do you love mushroom art, food, photos and factoids but are still wondering whether you should try to actually grow mushrooms?

 Learning to grow mushrooms and use sacred mushrooms — esp.
 Psilocybe Cubensis — in an intentional, therapeutic way is an invaluable skill that can lead to a more fulfilling, meaningful life for you, your family and friends, and your community at large.

-5. They’re easy and cheap to grow
+5. Grow mushrooms because it’s easy and cheap

 For about $20, you can buy a mushroom grow kit that, with a few mistings a day and about two weeks of time, will give you two or three harvests of fresh mushrooms.